rduplain/memo/startups-for-people-with-problems.md

 A few words about institutional investors, noting that I am speaking from the founder's perspective and not the investor's:

-* Investors are generally interested in financial projections which have oversized returns, meaning that the projection has exponential growth.
-This exponential growth, to me, defines a startup.
-Conversely, small businesses or long-running companies will focus on year-over-year growth, which is approximately linear or compounded growth rates.
-For a startup, imagine a slide deck with a hockey stick projecting valuation, typically based on revenue.
-Even if it is made up, many investors want to see that you will go after it regardless.
+* Investors are generally interested in financial projections that have oversized returns, meaning that the projection has exponential growth.
+  * This exponential growth, to me, defines a startup.
+Conversely, small businesses or long-running companies will focus on year-over-year growth, which has approximately linear or compounded growth rates.
+  * For a startup, imagine a slide deck with a hockey stick projecting valuation, typically based on revenue.
+Even if the projection is based largely (or entirely) on assumptions, many investors want to see that you will go after it regardless.
+(Just make sure that you can pursue such a level of growth in good faith.)
 * Very often a startup has more than one investor in a round.
 The first investor to commit will shape the terms for other investors.
 * Like any sales process, raising money often means talking to 10 prospective